Think You're Throwing Like a Pro? These Sneaky Flaws Could Be Sabotaging Your Game (and How to Fix Them Fast)

 Why: In relation to Flaw 1, when an athlete begins attacking their target with a linear push off their base tends to get extended and delays front foot strike.

-Importance: A long back leg with an extended back leg prevents pelvic rotation and relies on a forward center of mass to “push” the ball to the target vs. rotating.
+Importance: A long, extended back leg prevents pelvic rotation and relies on a forward center of mass to 'push' the ball to the target instead of rotating.
 Also increases time to release from initial hand break.

 (Possible) Corrective Cue: Keep your feet under your hips, Stay inside a hula hoop